open-contracting-extensions/ocds_exchangeRate_extension/README.md

 * `currency` - The destination currency for conversion of amount.
 Currency should always be specified using the uppercase 3-letter currency code from ISO4217.
 * `rate` - The rate to use in converting amount to the alternative currency.
 Amount x Rate = Alternative Currency Amount.
 * `date` - The date at which this exchange rate was current.
-* `source` - The source used to provide the value of the exchange rate, taken from the 'exchangeRateSource' codelist.
+* `source` - The source used to provide the value of the exchange rate, taken from the `exchangeRateSource.csv` codelist.

-'exchangeRateSource' is an open codelist with the following initial values:
+`exchangeRateSource.csv` is an open codelist with the following initial values:

 * contract - The exchange rate is specified in the contract.
 * market - The exchange rate was taken from the market on the date provided